Dual-Readout Calorimetry for Future Experiments Probing Fundamental Physics: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by U.S. Department of Energy Grant DESC0010072.
+We acknowledge support from the following funding agencies: DOE and NSF (USA).
 This research was supported by the National Research Foundation of Korea (NRF) grants 2020R1A2C3013540, 2021K1A3A1A79097711, and 2018R1A6A1A06024970, and by INFN funding to the RD-FCC and HiDRa projects.